 Students without sufficient breadth or quantity of course work in religion, or without appropriate language preparation, will be asked to take additional work, either before admission or during an extended MA program as stipulated in their admission offer.

-Please note that the online application for September 2021 admission will be available in early October.
+Please note that the online application for September 2024 admission will be available in early October.
+You may access the online application here.
 The Department uses a self-administered online application form.
-Applicants are required to complete the online application form, make their application payment, arrange for 3 reference letters, and upload scanned copies of their transcripts.
+Applicants are required to complete the online application form, make their application payment, arrange for 3 reference letters, and upload scanned copies of their transcripts, statement, CV, and writing sample.

 A complete application consists of: